 After a dramatic few months of stockpiling and panic buying groceries, the shopping habits of Americans have somewhat eased up.
 Now, America’s packaged food companies are the ones stocking up.
-Businesses are spending more on raw materials like oats and sugar so they can maintain production in case supply lines get disrupted or imports are held up if there is a second wave of COVID-19, which would further disrupt supply lines and hold back imports.
+Businesses are spending more on oats, sugar and other raw materials so they can maintain production in the event of a second wave of COVID-19, which would further disrupt supply lines and hold back imports.

 For years, food companies built up just-in-time inventories, which minimize storage costs.
-But this change represents a striking shift and underscores the lessons that were learned after the coronavirus outbreak upended supply chains and resulted in shortages of certain ingredients.
+But this change represents a striking shift and underscores the lessons that were learned after the pandemic upended supply chains and resulted in shortages of certain ingredients.
 To help guarantee they can meet demand from retailers, food companies are bringing in more raw materials and packaging.

 Another company buying more inventory than before is Saffron Road, which makes frozen beef bulgogi meals and chickpea masala meal pouches.
-It also has plans to boost purchases even more later in the year.
-It’s a risk to cash flow, but one that’s worth taking amid a surge in demand.
+It also has plans to boost purchases even more later in the year which is a risk in terms of cash flow, but worth taking amid a surge in demand.

 Campbell has stocked up on certain ingredients to make sure it doesn’t run out after experiencing a surge in demand for pantry staples including Prego pasta sauce and Kettle potato chips.
-The company now sees sales from continuing operations rising as much as 6.5 percent this year, a big jump from its previous range.
+The company now sees sales from continuing operations rising as much as 6.5 percent this year, and its betting consumer demand will remain high.

 Higher demand is likely to persist as the pandemic will continue to cause radical transformations across industries until a vaccine or treatment is developed.